rscode999/stepperfx/rules.md

         fx:controller="stepperfx.controllers.LoginController" fx:id="background">

-All objects or attributes contained within another object must be separated by **1 level** of indentation.
+All JavaFX objects inside a container must be separated by **1 level** of indentation.

 Objects arranged inside containers must be arranged from top to bottom, left to right.
 Example:

     <Container>